 Change the Future of Children in Texas

-54 children a day are removed from their home and enter the foster care system.
+20,685 children or 56 children a day were removed from their home and entered the foster care system.